Rakshitg600/Notakto-website/README.md

 ## :art: User interface and experience

-The game client has a retro 8-bit theme with nostalgic sound effects.
-The client, including the game board animations and actions, works seamlessly on both desktop and mobile browsers.
+The game client uses a retro 8-bit theme with nostalgic sound effects.
+And all features work seamlessly on both desktop and mobile browsers.

 ## :page_facing_up: Reference Documentation